Friday, November 17, 2023

 Let's project the trend into the future, doubling both performance and pricing every 5.5 years.
 If we do that ten times, we get from Oct/2022 to Sep/2077.
 What performance should we get from a flagship consumer GPU in Sep/2077 then?
 And at what cost?

-That GPU would offer more than 2^10 times (that's 1024x) the performance score of the current flagship RTX 4090 (nice!), but also would cost more than 2^10 times (1024x) the MSRP of the 4090, which was $1600. $1600 by 1024 gives us more than $1.6 MILLION!!!
+That GPU would offer more than 2^10 times (that's 1024x) the performance score of the current flagship RTX 4090 (nice!), but also would cost more than 2^10 times (1024x) the MSRP of the 4090, which was $1600. $1600 times 1024 gives us... cough... more than $1.6 million.
 I ought to repeat that in bold and uppercase: MORE THAN $1.6 MILLION!!!

 And that's without making any adjustment for inflation between 2022 and 2077.
-Believe it or not, given the current trend, that's what a flagship consumer GPU ought to cost in 50+ years.
+Believe it or not, given the current trend, that's what a flagship consumer discrete GPU ought to cost in 50+ years.
 Even if three orders of magnitud more powerful, also three orders of magnitude more expensive.

 Thanks, but no, thanks.